victor-develop/rest-mailer-hub-service/README.md

 In fact it has only one endpoint, which is for you to send emails.
 Send histories may be considered as features in the future.

+I try to give the restful endpoint a noun instead of a verb 'SEND', the url was made to be `/sendmail-requests`, which means this is a resource of all your requests to send an email.
+For detail, see below:

 https://app.swaggerhub.com/apis/victor-develop/mailer-hub-service/0.1.0

 ## Getting Started